 Electronic warfare and cyber, shipbuilding led by submarines, unmanned vehicles and long-range strike capabilities — all with a focus on the Asia-Pacific — are some of the military technologies the Pentagon will prioritize, according to a prepared speech Feb.
 11 by its temporary No. 2 official.
 By contrast, the size of the U.S. military will have to continue to shrink to help meet federal spending constraints and to free up money for the above “investments,” as in procurement, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pentagon Official Hints At 2015 Budget, QDR Priorities".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pentagon Official Hints At 2015 Budget, QDR Priorities".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.